Album notes 1

 My dad Geoffrey was born in 1903.
 I last met his mother Florence in 1969, to my recall, when I was 10 years old.
 She had been born in 1875 and for many years was postmistress in Selsley, Gloucestershire.
 A particularly clever woman, my sister Janet reliably informs me.

 The maiden name of Florence’s mother Charlotte, my great grandmother, was Gwinnett and she had an ancestor, Button Gwinnett, who had been born locally in Down Hatherley in 1735.
-Button emigrated to America, become a politician after various business failures (don’t they all) and was appointed Governor of Georgia.
+Button emigrated to America, become a politician after various business failures and was appointed Governor of Georgia.
 He signed the Declaration of Independence on behalf of Georgia (probably the least known person to do so and apparently a traitorous Englishman!) and then the following year died of wounds sustained in a duel with a long-running rival, Lachlan McIntosh.
-Phew.
 His signature is evidently one of the most sought after in the States and incredibly valuable.
 If only I could find an old family Bible he signed.

 (London never will be) Nashville, Tennessee

-Inspired by a scene in Harrow thirty years ago, following a gig by Sarah Jory and her band at a local country music club night.
-Sarah is a consummate pedal steel player and I was a big fan at the time.
-Upon leaving I was greeted by the sight of a man in complete cowboy attire, climbing into a relatively small car and winding back the sunroof to allow room for his Stetson.
-I always have huge admiration for true adherents of a style and there was no-doubting this gentleman’s commitment to the cause.
 However, this was a wintry night on the outskirts of north-west London and all things Western seemed far, far away.
 Whilst a lover of a great deal Stateside, there are elements of corporate expansion, which don’t fill me with much joy when transposed alongside our own Satanic mills.
-I like to think that some of our more worthy traditions will stand firm.
+I like to think that most of our more worthy traditions will stand firm.
 Cue song.

 Girl on the train

 How could I have a project centred on Waterloo and not feature a train song?
-This definitely sprung from my spending many an hour waiting for trains out of various stations in the London, including Waterloo, between 1982 and 1984.
-At the time, I lived in Maryland Point (in an Albert Square!) with former Highgate flatmate Chris, and later in Wolseley Road, Forest Gate, and shared a house with another mate of mine, Nigel from Chelmsford.
+This sprung from my spending many an hour waiting for trains out of various stations in London, including Waterloo, especially between 1982 and 1984.
+At the time, I lived in Maryland Point in the East End with former Highgate flatmate Chris, and later in Wolseley Road, Forest Gate, with both Chris and another mate of mine, Nigel from Chelmsford.

 It’s the oldest lyric on the album and the wording has changed somewhat since.
-The girl in the title was initially listening to a Walkman, then a CD and in the end I changed this, a little reluctantly, to a phone.

-I am aware that words written in your 20’s, may not seem appropriate coming from a more mature vocalist in their 60’s!
-The original lyric and song structure were entirely different, (you can see the original words in this post, alongside the recorded lyric), however I was encouraged to persevere with the new chord sequence following a performance in a famous basement in Earl’s Court in 1994.
+The girl in the title was initially listening to a Walkman, then a CD and eventually I changed this, a little reluctantly, to a phone.
+I am aware that words written in your twenties, may not seem appropriate coming from a more mature vocalist in their sixties!
+The original lyric and song structure were somewhat different – you can see the original words on my website – however I was encouraged to persevere with the new chord sequence following a performance in a famous basement in Earl’s Court in 1994.

 There used to be a popular acoustic club at The Troubadour on Wednesday nights, hosted by Roddie and Julia of regular headliners Miro.
-One very hot night, around 27 acts turned up and the performance area was packed.
+One very hot night, around thirty acts turned up and the performance area was packed.
 I added my name to the list of wannabe stage fillers and waited to see if I would be called.
 After a couple of hours had passed, I thought my chance had come and gone.
 However, one singer/guitarist – who told me he remembered and liked my song ‘Nicoll Road’ – was standing next to me behind the tiny stage and kept calling for me.
 Another thank you to him.
-There had been a succession of rather downcast, slow numbers from well-meaning artists, but the night was ageing and surely it was time to be uplifting in tempo.
-So I gave it my all and my three minutes of tempered acoustic thrashing and singalong chorus of Girl on the Train went down extremely well.
-The audience even took to singing the title and main hook in-between acts that followed.
-One of those moments to remember.

 Waterloo Sunrise (theme)